Skip to main content

 Healthy Living Study (CTN-0101)

-The Healthy Living Study is currently testing an intervention to reduce opioid use and overdose risk, and prevent progression to OUD, in adult primary care patients.
-This study is a collaborative care intervention consisting of: (1) A practice-embedded nurse care manager who provides patient education and supports the primary care provider in engaging and monitoring patients who have unhealthy opioid use; (2) Brief advice delivered to patients by their PCP and a pre-recorded ‘video doctor’; and (3) Telephone counseling by health coaches and mental health providers to motivate and support behavior change.
+The Healthy Living Study (CTN-0101) tested an intervention to reduce opioid use and overdose risk, and prevent progression to OUD, in adult primary care patients.
+This study was a collaborative care intervention consisting of: (1) A practice-embedded nurse care manager who provided patient education and supported the primary care provider in engagement and monitoring of patients who had unhealthy opioid use; (2) Brief advice delivered to patients by their PCP and a pre-recorded ‘video doctor’; and (3) Telephone counseling by health coaches and mental health providers to motivate and support behavior change.
 This study consists of five primary care clinical sites from across the nation.
-Primary care providers will be randomized to receive either the Healthy Living intervention or treatment as usual.
-Patients are recruited by research staff based on unhealthy opioid use and if they are in the care of a participating PCP.
+Primary care providers were randomized to receive either the Healthy Living intervention or treatment as usual.
+Patients were recruited by research staff based on unhealthy opioid use and if they were in the care of a participating PCP.
 Patients participate for 12 months.
-The study enrolls patients who have unhealthy opioid use.
+The study enrolled patients who had unhealthy opioid use.

 PI: Adam Gordon, MD, MPH